-Leveling and internship courses do not count toward either option.
+Leveling and internship courses don't count toward either option.
 You can select a specialization area in a consultation with a major professor and the graduate coordinator.

 You must complete 42 credit hours beyond the master's degree or 72 credit hours beyond the bachelor's degree.
 At least 6 credit hours should be from 6000-level courses.
-Enrolling in at least 9 credit hours during two long consecutive semesters or 6 credit hours in three consecutive semesters are required to meet residency requirement.
+Enrollment in at least 9 credit hours during two long consecutive semesters or 6 credit hours in three consecutive semesters is required to meet the residency requirement.

 In addition to the course work, you need to find a research topic, organize and pass an oral exam related to the topic, and write and defend a dissertation to a committee of at least four faculty members.

 Many students receive financial support through teaching and research assistantships with the department.
 Applications and deadline information for assistantships are at www.cse.unt.edu using the education and student services link.

 Information about other financial assistance programs is available at financialaid.unt.edu.

 Robert Akl, Associate Professor; D.Sc., Washington University St. Louis.
 Wireless communication; wireless security; multi-cell network optimization; Voice over Internet Protocol.

 Eduardo Blanco, Assistant Professor; Ph.D., University of TexasDallas.
 Natural language processing; computational semantics; semantic relation extraction and inference.